hm-lang/core/proposals/README.md

 # if you are running out of space, try using parentheses.
 if (
         Some Long Condition
-    &&  Some OtherFact
+    &&  Some Other_fact
-    &&  NeedThis Too
+    &&  Need_this Too
 ), Then:
     print("good")
     ...